franklinobasy/llm-chatbot/README.md

 # CCL Chatbot Official Documentation :book:

 This is Cyphercrescent's official chatbot project.
-This is a conversational/interactive chatbot that utilises Large-language model(LLM) to interact with company data, generate proposals letters and Non-disclosure aggreement
+This is a conversational/interactive chatbot that utilises Large-language model(LLM) to interact with company data, generate proposals, letters and Non-disclosure aggreement

 ## Table of Contents